vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 - `referralProgram.maxBenefitTiers` - limits the maximum number of [benefit tiers](#benefit-tiers) which can be specified as part of a referral program
 - `referralProgram.maxReferralRewardFactor` - limits the maximum reward factor which can be specified as part of a referral program
 - `referralProgram.maxReferralDiscountFactor` - limits the maximum discount factor which can be specified as part of a referral program governance proposal
-- `referralProgram.maxPartyVolumePerEpoch` - limits the volume which is eligible each epoch for referral program mechanisms
+- `referralProgram.maxPartyVolumePerEpoch` - limits the volume in quantum units which is eligible each epoch for referral program mechanisms
 - `referralProgram.minStakedVegaTokens` - limits team creation to parties staking at least this number of tokens

 ## Governance Proposals